How to Ask for Payment in an Email so Customers Reply

 1. A thank you

 Seriously.
 Thank your customers for the opportunity—it can go a long way.
 They might have spent hours evaluating providers and gathering quotes before deciding on your services.
 Maybe they even took the day off of work to be home when you arrived for the job.
-Acknowledging their time and effort is equally as important as them recognizing yours.
+Acknowledging their time and effort is equally as important as recognizing yours.

 Of course, we’re not looking for anything over the top here.
 It’s best to keep it sincere and simple, and in most cases early on in your message.
 They could have chosen a different provider for the job but they went with your business, so ensure they feel like a valued customer to build trust and loyalty.